 Figure 6.x.2-1: High-level UE data collection initiation procedure

-0. During UE context setup, AMF provides RAN with Type Allocation Code and user consent information for the UE.
+0. During UE context setup, AMF provides RAN with Type Allocation Code (in the PEI) and user consent information for the UE for UE data collection.

+Editor’s note: AMF providing user consent information to gNB is already supported for e.g. management-based MDT as per 3GPP TS 32.422 [xx] clause 4.9.
+For the present solution enhanced user consent “for UE data collection” would need to be provided to RAN.
+Further details on how to provide user consent “for UE data collection” to RAN are FFS.

+Editor’s note: Impacts to RAN would need to be agreed by RAN2 and RAN3.

-1. Training entity OTT server request for UE data collection is provided to “UE data collection NF in 5G Core” via NEF.
+1. UE model training entity server request for UE data collection is provided to “UE data collection NF in 5G Core” via NEF.
 The request contains Type Allocation Code(s) for the UEs to collect data from, geographical area(s) or cell(s) where to collect data, and measurement Id(s) indicating the type of measurements expected.
 The NEF checks whether the AF is authorized for this request.
 The NEF maps the geographical area(s) into a list of TAIs.

-2. The “UE data collection NF in 5G Core” transfers the request to appropriate AMFs, together with UP information indicating the intended destination of the collected data.
+Editor’s note: Whether measurement IDs or AIML feature IDs are provided is FFS.2.
+The “UE data collection NF in 5G Core” checks whether the request from the UE model training entity server can be fulfilled and transfers the request to appropriate AMFs, together with UP information indicating the intended destination of the collected data.

-3. The AMF forwards the request to appropriate gNBs.
+Editor’s note: How 5GC can support the full controllability of standardized UE data transfer is FFS.3.
+The AMF forwards the request to appropriate gNBs.
 This uses non-UE associated NGAP signaling.
 The AMF provides the UP information to the gNB.
 The UP information provides enough information to the UE to be able to establish the PDU session in step 6, and they are transparently forwarded by gNB to the selected UEs in step 5.

 4. The gNBs are responsible for selecting the UEs based on information received in step 3 and information received in step 0, also taking into account local information at gNB.
 For example, the gNBs may take into account potential conflict with on-going MDT procedures or radio conditions associated with the specific measurement Id.

-5. The gNB provides radio measurement configuration to the UE, together with the UP information.
+NOTE: Whether and how gNBs take UE capabilities for UE data collection into account if up to RAN2.5.
+The gNB provides radio measurement configuration to the UE, together with the UP information.
+UP information provide enough information to the UE to be able to establish the PDU session in step 6, and they are transparently forwarded by gNB to the selected UEs.

+Editor’s note: Impacts to RAN and UE for step 4 and step 5 would need to be checked with RAN2 and CT1.

 6. (if such PDU session is not already established) The UE establishes a PDU session for data collection taking the received UP information into account .
 This may use URSP.